complexlogic/flex-launcher/docs/configuration.md

 Default: true

-#### ScrollIndicatorColor
+#### ScrollIndicatorFillColor
-Defines the color of the scroll indicators.
+Defines the fill color of the scroll indicators.

 Default: FFFFFF (White)

+#### ScrollIndicatorOutlineSize
+Defines the stroke width in pixels of the scroll indicator outline.
+Setting this to 0 will disable the outline.

+Default: 0

+#### ScrollIndicatorOutlineColor
+Defines the color of the scroll indicator outline.

+Default: 000000 (Black)

 #### ScrollIndicatorOpacity
 Defines the opacity of the scroll indicators.
 Must be a percent value.